ageller/IntroToConda/README.md

 ### Option 2+: Also install VS Code

 I personally prefer to work within [VS Code](https://code.visualstudio.com/) for all my code development.
 This is a very flexibly IDE with many extensions and great integration with GitHub.
-If you are interested in installing and using VS Code, you can follow these steps.
+If you are interested in installing and using VS Code, you can follow these steps after completing the "Option 2" installation instructions above.

 1. [Click here to go to the VS Code website.](https://code.visualstudio.com/) Download the installer, and run the installer on your computer.
 Accept all the defaults.